Try these on and off-Tonal core exercises to improve posture, stability, and balance.

 The Benefit: Because the weight is unbalanced in this unilateral move, your core works overtime to keep you from tipping to one side.
 “This exercise especially targets the obliques, and is very transferable to everyday activities, because we all carry heavy things in one hand,” says Grabau.

 The How: Grab just one handle and begin in a partial squat with core engaged, the chest up, and the back tight.
-While resisting a side bend, press the floor away from you, pushing through your heels to stand tall and keeping the arms straight at your sides.
+While resisting a side bend, press the floor away from you, pushing through your heels to stand tall and keeping your arms straight at your sides.
 Once at the top, keep the chest proud and pull the hips back to return to the bottom position.
 Do 2-3 sets of 8-10 reps.

 7. Barbell Straight Arm March